canonical/launchpad-manual/user/how-to/work-with-code-hosted-on-launchpad/upload-bzr-branch-to-launchpad.rst

        IdentityFile ~/.ssh/your_launchpad_key
        User your-launchpad-user-name

-You should check the `fingerprint <SSHFingerprints>`__ of bazaar.launchpad.net when prompted to do so by SSH.
+You should check the :ref:`fingerprint <ssh-fingerprints>` of bazaar.launchpad.net when prompted to do so by SSH.

 Bazaar will now push your branch up to Launchpad.
-You can then view the branch on your own `Launchpad branches page <https://code.launchpad.net/people/+me>`__ and also on the project's branches page.
+You can then view the branch on your own `Launchpad branches page <https://code.launchpad.net/people/+me>`_ and also on the project's branches page.

 Pushing subsequent changes to Launchpad
 ---------------------------------------